 Any awards under the Plan will be at the discretion of the administrator.
 Therefore, it is not possible at present to determine the amount or form of any award that will be available for future grant to any individual during the term of the Plan, except that, in light of requirements under Section 162(m) of the Internal Revenue Code, the CEO Committee, which approves equity grants to the CEO, and the Compensation Committee, which approves grants to the other NEOs, approved the dollar value of awards of performance shares anticipated to be made to executives who are considered "covered employees" under Section 162(m) of the Internal Revenue Code.
 Our company's "covered employees" consist of the individuals set forth in the table below.
 Under relevant guidance from the Internal Revenue Service, a company's chief financial officer is not considered a "covered employee."
 The number of performance shares underlying the values shown on the table will be based on the closing price of Company stock on the effective date of the award.
-The awards will be effective upon shareholder approval of the amendments to the Plan, or, if later, the date that is the third business day following the Company's release of earnings for its fiscal quarter ending January 31, 2012.
-These awards would be part of the Company's regular practice of granting performance shares annually.
+The awards will be effective upon shareholder approval of the amendments to the Plan, or, if later, the date that is the third business day following the Company's regular practice of granting performance shares annually.

-NEW PLAN BENEFITS 2006 Equity Incentive Plan, as Amended and Restated Name and Position Dollar Value Henrik Slipsager, President and Chief Executive Officer \$ 1,000,000 James McClure, Executive Vice President \$ 354,750 Tracy Price, Executive Vice President \$ 354,750 Sarah McConnell, Senior Vice President \$ 135,000
+NEW PLAN BENEFITS 2006 Equity Incentive Plan, as Amended and Restated Name and Position Dollar Value Henrik Slipsager, President and Chief Executive Officer \$1,000,000 James McClure, Executive Vice President \$ 354,750 Tracy Price, Executive Vice President \$ 354,750 Sarah McConnell, Senior Vice President \$ 135,000